Pathology Residency

 Pathology Application Process

-Our residency program utilizes the Electronic Residency Application Service (ERAS) along with the Thalamus Interview Scheduler.
+Our residency program utilizes the Electronic Residency Application Service (ERAS) in conjunction with Thalamus.
 The National Resident Matching Program (NRMP) is used to rank and match.
 Please check with your medical school if you have any questions on how to use these services.
-No applications will be considered outside these systems.
+No applications will be considered outside of these systems.

 • COMLEX Step 1 (and 2, if available) scores or USMLE transcript

-Residency candidates must be graduates of approved medical schools in the U.S. or Canada, or have graduated from a non-U.S./non-Canadian medical school and possess a completed ECFMG certificate.
+Residency candidates must be graduates of approved medical schools in the United States, or have graduated from a non-U.S. medical school and possess a completed ECFMG certificate.
 Satisfactory references are required.
-Applications are received on a rolling basis until all interview slots are filled.
+Applications are received and reviewed on a rolling basis until all interview slots are filled.

 The Faculty Interview Session

-• The virtual interview session consists of a fifteen minute introduction with an Associate Program Director, followed by four 25-minute one-on-one faculty interviews, and a fifteen minute wrap-up with the Program Director.
+• Candidates will meet as a group for a ten minute introduction with our Associate Program Director, move on to four 25 minute one-on-one faculty interviews, and reconvene as a group for a ten minute wrap-up with our Program Director.